 3D CAD: How surface continuity affects product design aesthetics

-Here at OPD we 3D model a huge variety of parts in many sectors ranging from: jigs and fixtures, wearables, PPE, smartwatch charging docks, kitchenware and more.
+We 3D model a huge variety of parts in many sectors ranging from: jigs and fixtures, wearables, PPE, smartwatch charging docks, kitchenware and more.
 For me, one of the most challenging but rewarding ways to model is using surface modelling.

 Surface modelling refers to creating simple planar or complex 3D surfaces from curves or splines.
 These surfaces have zero thickness but are usually joined together to form a solid body at some point during the modelling process.